-Bristol visitor attraction the New Room, also known as John Wesley’s Chapel, is to offer regular twice-daily museum tours from 3 April around its new multi-million-pound Heritage-Lottery-funded visitor centre and museum.
+Bristol visitor attraction the New Room, also known as John Wesley’s Chapel, offers regular twice-daily museum tours around its new multi-million-pound Heritage-Lottery-funded visitor centre and museum.

 Museum tours at the New Room

-Scheduled to take place twice daily on Wednesdays and Saturdays at 11.30am and 1.30pm, the tours will reveal what life was like in 18th century Bristol for ‘founder of Methodism,’ John Wesley, and even include the bedroom where he wrote many of his inspiring sermons and letters.
+Taking place twice daily on Wednesdays and Saturdays at 11.30am and 1.30pm, the tours reveal what life was like in 18th century Bristol for ‘founder of Methodism,’ John Wesley, and even include the bedroom where he wrote many of his inspiring sermons and letters.

 The tours have been developed by the New Room as a way of helping visitors understand the life and times of the man who inspired others to speak out against slavery and injustice, and will include historic stories around social justice, many of which still find an echo in today’s society.

 Unexpected gems such as Wesley’s advice for health and wellbeing will also be revealed, such as remedies used over 250 years ago to cure ailments from scurvy to baldness.